 By relying on Penneo for processing your documents and online transactions, your firm will comply with AML, GDPR, eIDAS, and other relevant regulations.
 Besides, you will equip your business with an effective tool to strengthen your entire security system, improve corporate culture, and social responsibility.
 Penneo can help you make the entire compliance process much more effective and efficient for your company.
 We can assist you in combining security needs and business goals to create a healthy and safe atmosphere for your organization and produce successful results.

 Compliance is an integral part of how we do business - that's why meeting and exceeding legal standards worldwide is our most important objective.
 We acknowledge that our customers operate in highly regulated environments, and we want to make them feel safe using Penneo for their daily business activities.
 To this end, Penneo ensures all compliance requirements are well-met and offers its customers a comprehensive solution to compliantly manage their business processes.

-electronic Identification, Authentication and trust Services EU Regulation (n.
-910/2014).
-It took effect in July 2016, establishing a consistent legal landscape to enable secure and seamless electronic interactions between businesses, citizens, and public authorities. eIDAS created standards for which e-signatures and e-identity authentication mechanisms have the same legal standing as the traditional manual transactions.
-Visit our Legality section to learn more about eIDAS, Penneo's digital signatures and current eSignature laws around the world.
+eIDAS stands for electronic identification, authentication, and trust services.
+The eIDAS Regulation - Regulation (EU) No 910/2014 of the European Parliament and of the Council - took effect in July 2016, establishing a consistent legal landscape to enable secure and seamless electronic interactions between businesses, citizens, and public authorities. eIDAS created standards for which e-signatures and e-identity authentication mechanisms have the same legal standing as the traditional manual transactions.
+Visit our Legality section to learn more about eIDAS, Penneo's digital signatures and current e-signature laws around the world.